 NOTE 9: The certificate used to sign the avatar can be preconfigured in the MF.

-NOTE 10: MF verifies the signature of the avatar only when XR AS is outside of IMS or 5GC network in which case the XR AS is untrusted by MF then may tamper the avatar metadata.
+NOTE 10: MF verifies the signature of the avatar only when XR AS is outside of IMS or 5GC network in which case the XR AS is untrusted by MF then may tamper the avatar representation.

 12. The UE-A sends information about UE-A to MF/MRF.

-13. The MF/MRF receives the information of UE-A from the UE-A and replaces the face/body with the selected avatar metadata, e.g. via face detection and/or recognition mechanisms.
+13. The MF/MRF receives the information of UE-A from the UE-A and replaces the face/body with the selected avatar representation, e.g. via face detection and/or recognition mechanisms.

 14. The rendered avatar media is sent as regular video media to UE-B.